jakdept/jakdept/docs/notes.md

 - Law of email relativity: An email to a manager is like a space ship attempting a sling shot round a planet.
 It heads to the planet, disappears for an undefined amount of time and then returns with three times the urgency that it left you.
 - FFS Law: If it can go wrong, it will go wrong.
 At 4.55pm on a Friday.
 - Law of Invisible Transference: Any test machine with Developer access eventually becomes production.
 Usually after it's crashed, with no backups, with no documentation.
-- Rejected Solution Law : In any meeting there is a 50% chance someone suggests a solution just after it's been judged technically infeasable for >5m.
+- Rejected Solution Law: In any meeting there is a 50% chance someone suggests a solution just after it's been judged technically infeasable for >5m.
 This risk jumps to 80% if management is present.
+- Multiplayer Server: a rooted server